Special Offer: Easy Sous Vide Demi Promo Package. Shop Now!

 2 teaspoons ground cinnamon

-½ teaspoon chipotle chile powder, or chile powder of your choice
+1/2 teaspoon chipotle chile powder, or chile powder of your choice

 Olive oil

-Sous Vide Pork Loin Directions
+Cocoa Rubbed Sous Vide Pork Loin Instructions

 Mix together the spices in a bowl.
 Lightly salt and pepper the pork loin roast and sprinkle with the spices.
 Place in the sous vide pouch and seal.